This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 Scope of leniency

 Naturally, leniency applicants benefit the most from having the coverage of leniency status as broad as possible.
-However, it should be noted that, as compared to when leniency was first introduced in 2005, the JFTC is becoming more inclined to grant leniency status to only an increasingly narrow scope of products, geographical areas or customers.
+However, compared with when leniency was first introduced in 2005, the JFTC is becoming more inclined to grant leniency status to only an increasingly narrow scope of products, geographical areas or customers.
 For example, if an application was made regarding a group of similar products that are viewed as a broader product in the application, but the JFTC finds a cartel violation with regard to only one product, the JFTC may grant leniency status only with respect to that product and may not grant the same status with respect to the other different but related products.
 The JFTC appears to take a very formalistic and rigid view regarding delineation of the scope of leniency, and will sometimes only grant leniency on a customer-by-customer basis if such customers purchased large amounts of the relevant products.
 In such cases of customer-by-customer delineation, there may be more than one first applicant with full immunity from surcharge payment, and immunity may be restricted to sales from one customer only.

 Even in such cases, it is still possible for a company that files a leniency application regarding one customer to file another application regarding another customer at the time when they discover cartel violations against that other customer.
 However, such second applications may not be eligible for the same protection as the original application, since investigation and preparation of a leniency application for the other customer usually takes some time, and other applicants may file for leniency in the interim.
-This practice provides companies with less incentive to file a leniency application and is in conflict with the original spirit of the leniency programme.
+This practice provides companies with less incentive to file a leniency application and is in conflict with the original spirit of the Leniency Programme.

 Group filing for leniency